 - Spanish “Taboo” can be found in local department stores if you’re in a native Spanish-speaking country or, naturally, online.
-Taboo is a great game to increase your confidence in speaking Spanish out loud and to have some fun with the language at the same time.
+Lingolex has an online version of “Taboo” in Spanish.
+It’s a great game to increase your confidence in speaking Spanish out loud and to have some fun with the language at the same time.

 Read All About It: Newspapers, Magazines & Books